hanshendrickx/MP50_Old/README.md

 Readme.md

-# Patients pay and prepare, doctors deliver, programmers facilitate best care.
+# Patients pay and prepare, doctors deliver, programmers facilitate, all united for best care.
 (01 2019)

 # MPOSP stand for MediPrepare Open Source Project
 This Project is created by the creator of MediPrepare for the benefit of the health of all human beings.